Orden4/WCSharp/Docs/WCSharp.Buffs/WCSharp.Buffs.BoundBuff.BindLeeway.md

 Used to prevent the buff from being immediately dropped\.
 Intended to give some leeway for the dummy\-based bind\.

-This is decreased by 1 every [SYSTEM\_INTERVAL](../WCSharp.Events/WCSharp.Events.PeriodicEvents.SYSTEM_INTERVAL.md 'WCSharp\.Events\.PeriodicEvents\.SYSTEM\_INTERVAL'), once it becomes 0 or less it will remove this buff if the in-game buff is not present.
+This is decreased by 1 every [TickInterval](WCSharp.Buffs.BuffSystem.TickInterval.md 'WCSharp\.Buffs\.BuffSystem\.TickInterval'), once it becomes 0 or less it will remove this buff if the in-game buff is not present.

 Automatically set to 0 once it detects the buff on the target.